Source Pinterest

 1. Jewellery

 In terms of jewellery, carry the jewels you bought for your wedding functions.
-Along with those, pack in modern jewellery like chunky neckpieces, rings, daily wear earrings, and oxidised jewellery that sits well with your day to day fashion.
+Along with those, pack in modern jewellery like chunky neckpieces, rings, daily wear earrings, and oxidised jewellery that sits well with your day-to-day fashion.

 Also Read: Must Have Statement Jewellery In Your Bridal Trousseau